-In a collaboration with the Tauranga Historical Society we have created a display honouring local photographer Alf Rendell who passed away 27 December 2019.
+In a collaboration with the Tauranga Historical Society we created a display honouring local photographer Alf Rendell who passed away 27 December 2019.
 Alf made a huge contribution to the Collection, both in terms of his knowledge and expertise and in the many important donations he made over the years.
-Our recent collaboration for Tongan Language Week was just one of many highlights.
-The display was part of the Society's annual Garden Party and will be in the Brain Watkins House for all of March.
+Our collaboration for Tongan Language Week was just one of many highlights.
+The display was part of the Society's annual Garden Party.
 The following text is taken from the display.

 Alf Rendell’s father, Robert, was a professional photographer who travelled the country taking images that were often published in the Auckland Weekly News.
 Finding work scarce after the First World War Robert moved his family to Tauranga to become the town’s meter reader.
 Alf was eight months old at the time.

 In 1926 Robert’s desire to return to photography led him to purchase a photographic business.
 The business grew and a studio was established at the bottom of Devonport Road.
 Alf’s mother ran the shop while upstairs his father took portraits.
 His sister, Marje, developed film and colour tinted photographs.
 It was Marje who showed Alf how to work in a dark room and he would recall the joy he felt when the first image was revealed.
 Despite his father’s encouragement that he take a government job, Alf chose photography and stuck with it, after all it was in his blood.